 I did not cry.

-I went to bed at 3:30am after taking a few calls for work, slept eh… not the best… and got up for the day at 9am.
+I went to bed at 3:30am, slept eh… not the best… and got up for the day at 9am.
 I had to do errands and knew I wanted to wear black today, expressing my mourning for what could have been.
 I took a shower, put makeup on and then draped myself in black from head to toe, including earrings and bracelet.

 I headed to Costco and was there at opening.
 I use the electric cart thingie and cruised around thinking, “Hmmm, you haven’t cried one tear over this.
 Maybe your head-in-the-sand trick of not watching the news lately has made you more in-the-moment than you thought!”